 What does it mean to safely set out bait stations?
 This is done so that no one – besides that pesky mouse – can reach the bait stations.
 Ideally, you’ll place the bait station in an area that only the mouse, and you, can reach.

 Some ideal places to place the mouse bait stations are in crawl spaces and attics.
-These are two areas which are favorite nesting and breeding grounds for mice that hopefully your pet or child will not have access to.
+These are two areas that are favorite nesting and breeding grounds for mice that hopefully your pet or child will not have access to.

 Obviously, this may not always be an option depending on your particular situation.
 In this case, you can choose areas that are very difficult to access where the mice frequent:

 - Underneath the sink along the back wall.

 You want to set bait stations where kids and pets can’t access them.